Skip to main content

 Dates: undated; the original poem was published in 1957

 Conditions Governing Access: From the Fonds: The Archive reading room is open by appointment, Wednesdays-Fridays, but all visits must be booked in advance.
-We are currently limiting the number of researchers due to social distancing requirements.
 Photographs may not be taken of the Seamus Heaney and Ted Hughes material without the permission of the Estates.
 The Archivist can provide further information and contact details for permissions.
 The remainder of the collection may be photographed for private research, subject to UK copyright provisions.
 Those wishing to publish from the collection should seek advice from the Archivist prior to publication.

 Item